hirzi/Workshop/README.md

 ## Step 3\.
 Plot PCA results

 Let's plot the results of the PCA.
 Let's first copy the output (GL_75inds.pcangsd.cov) from the Docker container (volume) to your local computer (here we create a temporary container (named temp) with our named volume mounted).
-Let's also some code while we are it.
+Let's also download the population metada and some plotting code while we are it.

 	docker run --name temp --mount source=myvol,target=/data -w /data ubuntu docker cp temp:/data/Workshop/Data/GL_75inds.pcangsd.cov ./Desktop/